treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 It's usually along the lines of either:

 1. Python has so many functions in it, what's the best way to remember all these?
-2. What's the best way to know about 'enumerate` and `range` and other functions day-to-day?
+2. What's the best way to learn the functions we'll need day-to-day like `enumerate` and `range`?
 3. How do you know about all the ways to solve problems in Python?
 Do you memorize them?

-There are dozens of built-in functions and classes, hundreds more tools bundled in Python's [standard library][], and thousands of third-party librarys on PyPI that can make your life easier as well.
+There are dozens of built-in functions and classes, hundreds of tools bundled in Python's [standard library][], and thousands of third-party libraries on PyPI.
 There's no way anyone could ever memorize all of these things.

 I recommend triaging your knowledge:

 1. Things I should memorize such that I know them well
 2. Things I should know *about* so I can look them up more effectively later
-3. Things I shouldn't bother with at all until/unless I need it one day
+3. Things I shouldn't bother with at all until/unless I need them one day

-I'd like to demonstrate this approach with the Python documentation's [Built-in Functions page][].
+We're going to look through the [Built-in Functions page][] in the Python documentation with this approach in mind.

-<ol data-toc=".entry-content" data-toc-headings="h2,h3,h4"></ol>
+<div style="display: none;"><ol data-toc=".entry-content" data-toc-headings="h2,h3,h4"></ol></div>

 ## Which built-ins should you know about?

-I estimate there are about 30 built-ins that most Python developers will ever use, but which 30 depends on what you're actually doing with Python.
+I estimate **most Python developers will only ever need about 30 built-in functions**, but which 30 depends on what you're actually doing with Python.

-We're going to take a look at all of the 69 Python built-in functions, in a birds eye view sort of way.
+We're going to take a look at all 69 of Python's built-in functions, in a birds eye view sort of way.

 I'll attempt to categorize these built-ins into five categories:

-1. Commonly known: most newer Pythonistas get exposure to these built-ins pretty quickly out of necessity
+1. **[Commonly known](#10_Commonly_known_built-in_functions)**: most newer Pythonistas get exposure to these built-ins pretty quickly out of necessity
-2. Overlooked by beginners: these functions are useful to know about, but they're easy to overlook when you're newer to Python
+2. **[Overlooked by beginners](#Built-ins_overlooked_by_new_Pythonistas)**: these functions are useful to know about, but they're easy to overlook when you're newer to Python
-3. Learn it later: these built-ins are generally useful to know about, but you'll find them when/if you need them
+3. **[Learn it later](#Learn_it_later)**: these built-ins are generally useful to know about, but you'll find them when/if you need them
-4. Maybe learn it eventually: these can come in handy, but only in specific circumstances
+4. **[Maybe learn it eventually](#Maybe_learn_it_eventually)**: these can come in handy, but only in specific circumstances
-5. You likely don't need these: you're unlikely to need these unless you're doing something fairly specialized
+5. **[You likely don't need these](#You_likely_don’t_need_these)**: you're unlikely to need these unless you're doing something fairly specialized

 **Note**: I will be referring to all of these built-in functions as **functions**, even though 27 of them **aren't actually functions at all** (as I discussed in my article on [functions and callables][42 functions]).